forestgrape/coronavirus/index.md

 - Don't have very dry air inside; drying your frequently washed cloths inside keeps the air humid.
 In dry air both dust and viruses stay longer in the air.

 - Keep proper hygiene.
 Especially wash your hands well with a lot of soap after toilet.
   Hygiene is important because:
    * transmission pathways of Covid-19 are still unclear.
 So just avoid them all.
    * it is known that viruses causing common cold are transmitted through droplets.
 These viruses can weaken the immune system [[kikkert](#kikkert)] and therefore could induce an increased infection risk.
    * avoiding a common cold or flu is important, because Covid-19 can be somewhat similar.
 This means quarantine for you and your close contacts and figuring out all the people you could have infected and informing them.

-  But do <strong>not</strong> rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets.
+  But do NOT rely on hygiene alone, since there is strong evidence, that the majority of [transmissions occur through indoor air](#spread-patterns) and not with droplets.

 - Public Transport:
-     * Ventilation is crucial in public transport.
+     * Ventilation is key in public transport.
 If possible open the windows at least from time to time, this works well thanks to the outside airflow.
-Don't put ventilation on circulation.
-Put ventilation to max.
-Wear a mask.
+Always to max, turn off in tunnels and never put on circulation.
+Consider a wearing a mask, especially if crowded and not well/unclear ventilated.
-     * If there are old toilets, that go to the rails, don't use them, never use to shit!
+     * If there are old toilets, that go to the rails, don't use them, _never_ use to shit!

-- Covid-19 is different from a common respiratory disease.
-It doesn't start with a soar throat nor with a runny nose, it starts from within, from the lungs.
-Early symptoms can be some chill (because your body is increasing the temperature to fight the viruses) or some strange feeling sort like a small poisoning, like having eaten something rotten or drunken too much.
-Feeling tired and energyless can be a symptom too.
-These symptoms are not specific to Covid-19 though, they can have other causes: Cold air, having eaten something rotten or not enough sleep.
-Early symptoms can be easily overlooked, so the first thing to notice may very well be a soar throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses.
-Among later symptoms are shortness of breath (the lungs are inflamed) and diarrhoea (if early likely not a bad sign because it means viruses are cleared down the alimentary, if late not so good because viruses went into the blood and infected the intestine; take special care to your immun systeme.
-If you observed most of the symptoms in the described order is likely you went through Covid-19.<br>

-    Observe your body, write down the observations and if possible measure:
-    Measure your temperature several times every day and best in the same situations and record the values.
+-  Observe your body, write down the observations and if possible measure: Measure your temperature several times every day and best in the same situations and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 This can be as low as one or only half a degree, going up from 35 to 35.5 or 36.
 Keep in mind that the temperature varies over the course of a day and with the activities performed.
 That's why several measurements. <br>
-    It is crucial to measure the temperature accurately since many people have only a slightly increased temperature ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)), which doesn't "meet the definition of fever".
-Side note: It's time to move on from digitalization and black-white schemes to the continuous colourspace of Bayesian statistics.
+    It is crucial to measure the temperature accurately since many people have only a slightly increased temperature, which doesn't "meet the definition of fever", see [Covid-19](#covid).
+Your temperature if measured on the forehead may go from a typical 35.5 to 36.5 degree.
+Side note: It's time [for medicine] to move on from digitalization and black-white schemes to the continuous colourspace of Bayesian statistics.
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most prevalent disease.

 - Live a healthy lifestyle
     * sleep enough, eat healthily, relax and do some sport